autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 With the price history data (which was generated in the previous step inside `OUTPUTDIR/PRICE_HISTORY_FILE`), we can generate a cointegration `DataFrame`.

-For the desired `PLIMIT` (p-value limit that defines a "hot" pair), run:
+For the desired `PLIMIT` (p-value limit that defines a "hot" pair), this is an example:

 ```
 cointbot -i usdt